Speaking of HealthHealthy changes that will make you thankfulNovember 22, 2023

 You made a smart and important decision involving your health the day that you decided to move forward and start positive airway pressure, or PAP, treatment for your sleep apnea.
 You have invested time and money when purchasing and acclimating to this device and supplies.
 Why not get the most out of that investment?

 Daily cleaning of supplies is important in keeping your airway open while you sleep by maintaining a good seal between your face and the mask.
-If your cushion starts to lose that grip to your face, as I call it, your mask will start to allow the airflow from the device to leak out.
+If your cushion starts to lose that grip to your face, your mask will start to allow the airflow from the device to leak out.
 When you lose too much airflow out of the sides of your mask, you no longer have an adequate seal that allows your airway to remain open.
-This could lead to you stopping breathing and defeat of the purpose of using the mask and device.
+This could lead to you stopping breathing, and defeat of the purpose of using the mask and device.

 Routine cleaning and replacement of your PAP supplies also is important in keeping you healthy.
 You should replace the distilled water in your heated humidifier chamber daily.
 Do not allow this water to sit for extended periods of time, as bacteria love a warm, wet place to grow.
 Be sure to clean the entire mask, headgear and tubing each week to get rid of dust and germs.
 If you are ill, daily cleaning of all your supplies is a good practice until your symptoms are gone.